How To Turn Enable/Disable Two-Factor Authentication (2FA) for Gmail

 - Security key: A security key is a device that authenticates your identity when plugged in.
 There are also phones with built-in security keys.

 - One-time backup codes: The second factor in 2FA is usually your mobile phone.
 But what if you lose your phone?
-In that case, having these backup codes at hand will help you regain access to your account.
+In that case, having these backup codes will help you regain access to your account.

 Why can’t I enable 2FA for my Gmail account?